scriptingosx/utiluti/ReadMe.md

 - `utiluti` should run as the current user

 - when you attempt to set the default app for the `http` url scheme, macOS will prompt the user for confirmation.
 The user has the option to reject the change.
 The user must make a selection for the tool to continue.
 Consider this when using `utiluti` for automation.
+You should wrap the script in some other UI to prepare the user for the dialog.
-(See [macadmins/default-browser](https://github.com/macadmins/default-browser/tree/main) for an alternative)
+  (See [macadmins/default-browser](https://github.com/macadmins/default-browser/tree/main) for an alternative solution)

 - macOS connects the `http` and `https` url schemes and the `public.html` UTI.
 You can only set the default app for `http`.
 Then the default app for `https` and the `public.html` type will be set to the same app.
 Attempting to change the default apps for `https` or `public.html` independently will result in an error.